simplyopen-it/django-admin-reports/README.rst

 A stupid example could be this: ::

-  from admin_reports.reports import Report from admin_reports.decorators import register
+  from admin_reports import Report, register

   @register
   class MyReport(Report):